shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 | Test       | 540         | 4.3%       |
 | **Total**  | **12,660**  | **100%**   |

 This split ensures sufficient training data while reserving adequate samples for validation during training and final evaluation.
 The larger training set is necessary for the model to learn the diverse anatomical variations present in medical imaging.
-The validation set provides enough samples to monitor overfitting, while the test set offers a robust evaluation of generalization performance.
+The validation set provides enough samples to monitor overfitting, while the test set offers a robust evaluation of generalisation performance.

 ### Preprocessing Pipeline

 All preprocessing is handled by the data loading pipeline with the following transformations:

-1. **Resizing**: All images standardized to 256×128 pixels to ensure uniform input dimensions
+1. **Resizing**: All images standardised to 256×128 pixels to ensure uniform input dimensions
-2. **Normalization**: Pixel values normalized to zero mean and unit variance to stabilize training and help the model converge faster
+2. **Normalisation**: Pixel values normalised to zero mean and unit variance to stabilise training and help the model converge faster

 No data augmentation was applied to preserve the anatomical accuracy of the medical images, as geometric transformations could introduce artifacts not representative of real clinical data.

 ## Model Architecture

 The complete model architecture is defined in `modules.py`.
-The implementation consists of an encoder-decoder structure with vector quantization in the latent space.
+The implementation consists of an encoder-decoder structure with vector quantisation in the latent space.

 <details>
 <summary>VQ-VAE model structure (need to be CLICKED)</summary>